It’s my job to test vacuums, and these are the 9 best vacuum cleaners that have impressed me the most

 However, if even after all your many efforts of cleaning your vacuum cleaner and regularly checking it for maintenance, you're still encountering issues; these could be tell-tale signs that it's time to replace your vacuum cleaner.

-Hopefully after reading through our extensive guide, you're better equipped with the knowledge of what the best vacuum cleaner is for your needs, to help you make a suitable investment that will last you years in your home.
+Hopefully after reading through our extensive guide, you're better equipped with the knowledge of what the best vacuum cleaner is for your needs.
+But if you're looking for something a bit more powerful to clean your carpets, one of the best carpet cleaners may suit you better.